InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/outside.md

 Fanatical cultists "[doing God's work]({{ site.baseurl }}{% link _pages/darshan.md %}),"
-their fervent actions tempered by a good night's sleep and a number of physically intensive [initiatory rituals]({{ site.baseurl }}{% link _pages/study.md %}), fueled by free food, eaten as ceremonial cannibalization of an Ascended Master.
+their fervent actions tempered by a good night's sleep and a number of physically intensive [initiatory rituals]({{ site.baseurl }}{% link _pages/study.md %}),

+They are fueled by free food,
+eaten as ceremonial cannibalization of an Ascended Master, and in a drunken stupor from the ceremonial vampirization of the same Ascended Master.

 ## Religious Practices
 Presented in two spheres: